 Yes.
 Plans that have elected solvency relief are not exempt from section 28 of the Regulations.
-During the period of solvency relief plan administrators must continue to apply the solvency deficiency rules to a transfer of the commuted value of a pension made pursuant to section 32 of the Act or subsection 33(5) of the Act.
+During the period of solvency relief plan administrators must continue to apply the solvency deficiency rules to a transfer of the commuted value of a pension made pursuant to section 32 of the Act.

-4. Can the administrator of a designated plan transfer 100% of the commuted value of a benefit out of the plan pursuant to section 32 or subsection 33(5) of the Act even if the solvency ratio is less than 1:1?
+4. Can the administrator of a designated plan transfer 100% of the commuted value of a benefit out of the plan pursuant to section 32 of the Act even if the solvency ratio is less than 1:1?